 It’s important to take time to yourself and creating a calmer mind.
 The benefits of meditation are so great, but it’s the getting started that’s always the hardest.
 Begin with our suggestions and look to your local community to see what’s available.

-Find out more about Alzheimer’s with our latest blog post on how it’s diagnosed here.
+Find out more about how Alzheimer’s is diagnosed in our latest blog post.